kparc/kcc/README.md

 5
 ```

-It is much easier to get used to lack of precedence than you may think,
+It is much easier to get used to lack of precedence than you appears at
-and once you do, you will generally want to avoid using parens unless you
+first, and once you do, you will generally want to avoid using parens
-absolutely have to.
-The last example from above shows the basic strategy of
+unless you absolutely have to.
+The last example from above shows the basic
-ditching them: it is usually possible to rearrange the expressions so that
+strategy of ditching them: it is usually possible to rearrange the
-the order of evaluation becomes linear.
-Although precedence override is often
+expressions so that the order of evaluation becomes linear.

-inevitable and can be beneficial, it can also have an adverse effect on
+Although precedence override is often inevitable and can be beneficial,
+it can have an adverse effect on readability.
+That is, when you read a
-readability, because it breaks the natural flow of code comprehension.
-That
-is, once you learn to read k expressions right to left, you want to go fast
+k expression right to left, you want to go fast and uninterrupted, but
-and uninterrupted, but precedence override gets in your way, so when you
+precedence override gets in your way.
+So when you are writing an
-write code, think of the reader and minimize the use of round brackets.
+expression yourself, think of the reader and try to minimize the
+use of round brackets.

 ----------------